alextwilson/gilded-rose-js/README.md

 Once all existing behaviour had been built out with extended classes, I moved on to adding the Conjured Item, where its quality degrades twice as fast as that of a normal item.
 I started with when sellIn values were positive, then when sellIn was zero, then finally preventing quality from reducing below zero.

 After the development of item behaviour was complete, I removed all of the item logic from the shop class and simply called updateItem on each item in the shop array, allowing delegation to update the item appropriately.
-At this point, the large feature test mapping out all of the old item behaviour in shop was both failing and irrelevant, so it was rewritten as a true feature test.
+At this point, the large feature test mapping out all of the old item behaviour in shop was both failing and irrelevant, so it was rewritten as a true feature test, finishing the exercise.

 ### Dependencies